potloc/tap-wrike/README.md

    This authorization code is only valid for 10 minutes
 4. Use the code as `authorization_code` in: `curl -X POST -d "client_id=<client_id>&client_secret=<client_secret>&grant_type=authorization_code&code=<authorization_code>" https://login.wrike.com/oauth2/token`
 5. Take the `refresh_token` returned by this request and add it to the `config.json` file

+> NOTE: We recommend using the permament token for production use, as the wrike refresh token is a rotating [refresh token](https://auth0.com/docs/secure/tokens/refresh-tokens/refresh-token-rotation) - after an hour, it will expire, causing an auth error in your integration.